 peeking through plant leaves overlooking a tray of yellow-coloured rice topped with fish fillets and garnished with mint.

-I can confidently say that the fish biryani recipe I am about to share is a terrific way to celebrate any occasion – Ramadan and Eid, a birthday, or just a regular old Thursday night!
+I can confidently say this biryani is a dish worth celebrating—whether it’s Ramadan and Eid, a birthday, or just a Thursday that needs a little something special.

 Flatlay of yellow-coloured rice with fillets of haddock embedded in it.
 Topped with mint and lime slices.
 There is also a decorative traditional scarf arranged around the tray.